What is Revenue Bonds?

 - Transportation bonds are issued to finance local public transportations such as buses, subway systems.

-- Special tax bonds-generate funds by levying a tax on a particular activity or asset for e.g. special tax may be levied on the sale of alcohol or tobacco.
+- Special tax bonds-generate funds by levying a tax on a particular activity or asset, for e.g., the special tax may be levied on the sale of alcohol or tobacco.

 - Sewerage projects where cash is generated from usage fees, assessment fees, connection feed is used for paying bonds.

 One of the advantages of investing in revenue bonds is that interest income is usually exempted from federal, state, or local taxes.
 So, it is quite beneficial for investors with a high-income tax bracket.
 Due to this advantage, it is popular in high tax rate states.
 Consider an investor with a total portfolio of $500000.
 He considering alternative ways of investment out of which he chooses two option below:

 - Option 1 To purchase corporate bonds which provide a total annual yield of 7%, i.e., $35000